magao-x/handbook/observers/usepolicy.rst

 Nearby Bright Stars
 ==================================
 The ultimate science goals for MagAO-X involve very high contrast observations of nearby stars.
 Some obvious examples include alpha Cen A&B, Proxima, eps Eri, tau Ceti, Ross 128, GJ 876, and Sirius.
 This list is not exhaustive.
-You should assume that any stars within ~10 pc aand brighter than ~10th mag are reserved for the MagAO-X team.
+You should assume that any stars within ~10 pc and brighter than ~10th mag are reserved for the MagAO-X team.
 However, this will depend on the science goals of your observation so please discuss interest in such targets with Jared Males (jrmales@arizona.edu).

 Laboratory Experiments
 ============================
-MagAO-X is often set up in the eXtreme Wavefront Control Laboratory (XWCL) at Steward Observatory, where it is available for conducting experiments and demonstrations.
-It is also often available at LCO when not on the telesscope for remote operations.
+When not on the telescope MagAO-X is often set up in the clean room at LCO or in the eXtreme Wavefront Control Laboratory (XWCL) at Steward Observatory.
+Beginning in March, 2026, MagAO-X will also spend significant time on the Clay Nasmyth West platform where it may be available during the day.
+During these periods it is available for conducting experiments and demonstrations in "lab mode".
 We welcome such efforts, and will work to support them.
 This includes providing remote access to the instrument when appropriate.
 Please contact Jared Males (jrmales@arizona.edu) to discuss.

 Publications based on lab experiments will folow the same co-author agreement described in Collaborations above.